Information on GMO Sweet Corn

 How can I keep GMO sweet corn off my plate?

-All of the Non-GMO Project Verified sweet corn is listed here; however, if you can’t find a Verified version, eating Certified Organic sweet corn is a great step towards protecting you and your family from this experimental food.
+All of the Non-GMO Project Verified sweet corn is listed here; however, if you can’t find a Verified version, eating Certified Organic sweet corn is a great way to protect you and your family from this experimental food.
 Under the regulations of the National Organic Program, Certified Organic farmers are not allowed to knowingly plant GMO seed.
+Learn more about all of the benefits of Certified Organic here.

 I want to do more.
 Any suggestions?